 It turns out that one of the most common issues for women is the fact that they have questions, lots of them, but they don’t know where to turn for unbiased answers.
 The biggest thing, though?
 They feel their questions are stupid (their word, not mine), so they hesitate to say them out loud.
 One woman even went so far as to say that she’d need a place where she can ask her questions twice since she might not understand the answer the first time around!

 I get it.
-Maybe you wonder how the hell investing works since everybody else is doing it, but you’ve only dipped your toe and it wasn’t all that comfy or encouraging.
+Maybe you wonder how on earth investing works since everybody else is doing it, but you’ve only dipped your toe and it wasn’t all that comfy or encouraging.
 The more you read, the more confused you are about where to start or how to do it.
 Who do you turn to?
 Your brother-in-law, who talks incessantly about dividends and re-balancing his portfolio?
 Or the guy in the office who’s constantly talking about the latest hot stock?
 Not gonna happen.

 Or maybe you’re trying to figure out how to get out of debt and save money, but any tips or tricks you pick up in magazine articles never amount to real, lasting change in your life.
 What’s going on?
 Why isn’t it working?
 Why can’t you seem to tackle your debt without living like a hermit when the young and gorgeous magazine model appears to have pulled it off with ease?
 Do you bring it up when you’re hanging out with friends or walking the dog with a neighbour?
 Not a chance.
 Too private.
 Or too embarrassing.